Article Submission Guidelines

 We will not accept most forms of listicles, as we seek to provide actionable articles based on real-world results to our readers.
 However, if you have an original idea, please contact us, and we’ll consider it.

-Avoid articles that are just interviews, general articles with no take-aways or actionable points, overly technical article with a lot of jargon.
+Avoid articles that are just interviews, general articles with no takeaways or actionable points, and overly technical articles with a lot of jargon.
 Include specific examples from your implementation or client's implementation.

 It can't be an article that could have been generated by an AI tool.
-Google will penalize AI-written content or anything that doesn't fit EAT.
+Google will penalize AI-written content or anything that doesn't fit EEAT.

 Make sure your content has a strong headline and opener to attract readers when it is shared on social media.

-Be creative and professional and create a style of writing that our readers can start to love.
+Be creative and professional and create a style of writing that our readers will love.
 For example, bold certain words, put in quotes you love, insert videos, pictures, infographics, etc.

 For examples of content on our site:

-Content is key for BlitzMetrics, so be sure to include plenty of quality advice and examples.
+Content is key for Content Factory, so be sure to include plenty of quality advice and examples.

 Our Article Template